Keerthana1695/App-studio-ghost-project/doc/Design.md

 This design document captures any and all design decisions that I have made before implementing the Ghost application.
 This document builds on the sketches and information provided in the README (../README.md), so please check out that file first.

-<b>Note</b>: This design document will display many similarites with the README file.
+<b>Note</b>: This design document will display many similarites with the README.
 However, besides sketches of each screen, this document will also capture the relations between the screens (activities/controllers, classes, methods, etc.).

 ### Controllers/Activities (with menu items) ###